paul-hammant/tbd/content/branch-by-abstraction/index.md

 back somewhere).

 There may be some aspect of repetition to the coding activities that makes it a longer to complete.
-No matter, the change was predicted as being time consuming, complex, destabilizing/disruptive to every else in the dev team.
+No matter, the change was predicted as being time consuming, complex, destabilizing/disruptive to every else in the development team.

 **Rules:**

-1. There's also a lot of developers already depending on the code that is subject of the 'longer to complete' change, and we don't want them to be sloweed down in any way.
+1. There's also a lot of developers already depending on the code that is subject of the 'longer to complete' change, and we don't want them to be slowed down in any way.
-2. No commit pushed to the shared repo should jeopardize the ability to go live.
+2. No commit pushed to the shared repository should jeopardize the ability to go live.

 ## Ideal steps